Troma Entertainment: Troma Now

 In 2015, Troma launched a streaming service called Troma Now, which offers many of the films distributed by Troma to subscribers.
-The service offers subscribers a free trial month, after which they will need to pay a monthly price of $4.99.
+The service offers subscribers a free trial month, after which they need to pay a monthly fee of US$4.99.

 Other work

 TromaDance

 Troma holds an annual Tromadance Festival, originally taking place in Park City, Utah at the same time as the Sundance Festival to accentuate their true independence from the mainstream.
 The festival screens submitted movies from independent filmmakers from around the world, the best of which are usually released on DVD by Troma or compiled in the Best of Tromadance series.
 In parallel, Troma acts as adviser to aspiring filmmakers with Kaufman teaching classes, contributing cameos and often releasing the finished films on DVD.

 2009 marked the last time Tromadance was held in Utah; the festival was subsequently relocated to Asbury Park, New Jersey.
 In 2014, the festival moved to New York City, and since 2020 has been held at The Mahoning Drive-In Theater.